RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 Trouble felt like a flower that took dozens of years to bloom under constant care and vigilance finally showing signs of that effort bearing fruit.

 Debug had decided to spend their whole day together.
 The had quietly sat through all her client meetings reading through a pile of library books while Trouble played the role of working adult encircled by a pillow fort Brun had built for her the night prior.
-She couldn't dismiss the power of the pillow fort, in the deep of night when she had a giant empty bed, the extra weight and shadows to hid behind felt reliable and reassuring.
+She couldn't dismiss the power of the pillow fort, in the deep of night when she had a giant empty bed, the extra weight and shadows to hide behind felt reliable and reassuring.
 As comforting as sleeping on the floor next to the window was, not being able to see the door when she tried to sleep was starting to get to her.

 Having Bug quietly sitting nearby made her think it was like how having a big dog would be.
 Where they just take up an obvious amount of space and keep an eye on you throughout the day, but otherwise would do their own thing.
 She wouldn't have minded if Bug was more of a lap dog, the kind of big dog who never learned what personal space was.
 But she knew she'd get no work done if they were.